-SINGAPORE - Electric scooters have come under the spotlight again following an accident last Saturday (Sept 17) when an e-scooter collided with a woman pedestrian.
+Just last month, e-scooters came under the spotlight following an accident when an e-scooter collided with a woman pedestrian.

 The accident has re-ignited safety concerns about the use of personal mobility devices such as e-scooters and hoverboards, which are increasing in popularity.

 Mr Denis Koh, who leads e-scooter interest group Big Wheel Scooters Singapore and served on the Government's Active Mobility Advisory Panel (AMAP), told The Straits Times that electric device users have a greater responsibility for road safety than pedestrians because "faster-moving vehicles should always practise safety and due diligence".

 In April last year, the Government accepted the AMAP's recommended guidelines on the use of bicycles and mobility devices.
 Here are some things to note: